epocaipath/Annot-CLAM-CycleGAN/docs/README.md

 ## CLAM with Annotation

 Prepare the environment for clam
-The installation guide are written in the [GITHUB of mahmood lab] (https://github.com/mahmoodlab/CLAM/blob/master/docs/INSTALLATION.md)
+The installation guide are written in the GITHUB of [mahmoodlab] (https://github.com/mahmoodlab/CLAM/blob/master/docs/INSTALLATION.md)

 ### Prepare
 1. Make annotation using QuPath [QuPath](https://qupath.github.io/)